Curbside Waste/Recycling/Yard Waste Collection

-All persons owning or occupying real estate within the residential areas of the Village shall dispose of garbage and refuse through the municipal waste system.
-The franchised waste hauler shall collect all system waste.
+All persons owning or occupying real estate within the residential areas of the Village are required to dispose of garbage and refuse through the municipal waste system.
+The franchised waste hauler collects all system waste.
 The Village establishes all charges and rates for solid waste disposal and recycling.
 Residents may not dispose of their garbage and refuse on their own.

 On days other than collection days, all garbage, refuse and recycling containers shall be kept in the garage or in a reasonable location within the side or rear yard of any property.
 No container(s) shall be stored or maintained within the front yard area of any property at any time.

 It’s time to get back to the basics of good recycling.
 The fact is that some recycling actions make a bigger impact than others.
 Remember the essentials.
 Increasing the amount of paper, cans, and bottles that go into the recycling cart and decreasing contamination can make a huge difference.

 Waste Management's Recycle Often.
 Recycle Right, an educational campaign that focuses on bringing consumers and businesses back to recycling basics, promotes three basic tenets to better recycling: